MaverickTse/lsw-build2/README.md

   7. `./inst_base.sh` Exit MSYS2 when finished
   8. Run **mingw32_shell.bat**
   9. `./buildmypkg.sh`
+  10. If you have VS2012 or VS2013 and want to build LSW for AviSynth, run `./bld_lsw_avs.sh`
-  10. Retrieve your package at _MSYS2ROOT_/ReadyToUse32
+  11. Retrieve your package at _MSYS2ROOT_/ReadyToUse32

 On **subsequent rebuild**, just run `./buildmypkg.sh`.
 **DO NOT RUN** `pacman -Syu` without first running `./coreupdate.sh` and **restarting MSYS2!**